 Children love to play!
 What may seem like a rather meaningless activity is actually quite meaningful to kids.
 In fact, parents should encourage their kids to play in a variety of different ways.
 All types of play have cognitive advantages, and the more kids engage in playful activities, the more it helps their cognitive development.
 Read on to take a look at how playing makes kids smarter...and happier!

 A child can improve his or her memory through play.
 Studies have shown that playing improves a child's memory and also stimulates the growth of the cerebral cortex.
 Games, fort building, and other playtime activities can help kids learn how to memorize important facts and details.
 Better memory skills also lead to improved problem-solving skills, which kids can apply to their everyday lives.

-Playtime is important at school, too.
+Playing has a major scientific advantage – it can help to grow brain cells.
+When kids play and explore new places, physiological changes happen in the brain.
+A substance called BDNF is released.
+This substance can be crucial for the growth and development of brain cells.
+In a way, playing can be considered “brain food!”Playtime is important at school, too.
 It can boost your child's academic achievement.
 Kids who play at home and at school get the biggest benefits from this time of learning and fun.
 Studies have shown that when kids are given play breaks at school, they tend to pay closer attention to their academics after playtime or recess.
 When kids pay better attention to their academics, they will perform better on their assignments and tests.
 It's a major win!